 DBA Dissertation Requirements and Procedure

-The dissertation must demonstrate critical judgment, intellectual synthesis, creativity and skills in written and oral communications.
+The dissertation candidate must demonstrate critical judgment, intellectual synthesis, creativity and skills in written and oral communications.
 It is expected that research at the doctoral level will make a material contribution to knowledge in the student's discipline and that it will demonstrate the student's ability to develop and carry out independent research.
 The doctoral committee administers the dissertation preparation and defense.
-The committee is appointed by the university President and consists of the Chief Academic Officer, the Director of Graduate Programs, at least two senior faculty members, and one member from another academic institution.
+The committee is appointed by the university President and consists of the Provost, the Academic Department Chair, at least two senior faculty members, and one member from another academic institution.
 By a request of the dissertation candidate the committee can be extended by an additional member by his/her choice in the field of the research and/or related to the content field.
 An 80% quorum is required for each committee vote.

 A dissertation proposal must be submitted to the doctoral committee, which will ascertain that the subject of the dissertation is business related, of doctoral quality, and that completion of the dissertation is feasible.
 The dissertation proposal must be presented in the form of a written document and provided to the members of the committee at least 30 days before its oral presentation.
 If the doctoral committee approves the proposal, the student can move to the second stage of the main dissertation preparation and writing.

 A good DBA dissertation should contain the following elements:

 A title that is appealing and meaningful, reflecting the contents of the dissertation.